seek4science/seek/tech/docker/docker-compose.md

 If necessary, you can run SEEK in Docker together with MySQL and SOLR running in its own containers.
 To do this you use Docker Compose.
-See the [Installation Guide](https://docs.docker.com/compose/install/) for how to install.
+See the [Docker Compose Installation Guide](https://docs.docker.com/compose/install/) for how to install.

 Once installed, all you need is the [docker-compose.yml](https://github.com/seek4science/seek/blob/master/docker-compose.yml), and the [docker/db.env](https://github.com/seek4science/seek/blob/master/docker/db.env), although you can simply check out the SEEK source from GitHub - see [Getting SEEK](../install.html#getting-seek).